Accuracy of Mammograms

 The more mammograms a woman has, the more likely it is she will have a false positive result that needs follow-up tests.

 The chance of having a false positive result after one mammogram ranges from 7-12 percent, depending on your age (younger women are more likely to have a false positive results) .
-After 10 yearly mammograms, the chance of having a false positive is about 50-60 percent [19-21].
+After 10 yearly mammograms, the chance of having at least one false positive result is about 50-60 percent [22-24].

 The chance of a false positive result is higher among younger women and women with dense breasts .
 (Most women younger than 50 have dense breasts, so there’s overlap among these groups.)